freelawproject/free.law/content/pacer-revenue.md

 <div class="text-center">
     <img src="{filename}/images/pacer-revenue-timeline.png"
-         alt="PACER Revenue Timeline"/>
+         alt="PACER Revenue Timeline"
+         class="border"/>
 </div>

-In total, that's $1.2B that PACER has brought in over 21 years, with an average revenue of $60.7M per year.[^1] These are remarkable numbers and they point to one of two conclusions.
-Either PACER is creating a surplus --- which is illegal according to the E-Government Act --- or PACER is costing $60M/year to run.
+In total, that's $1.2B that PACER has brought in over 21 years, with an average revenue of $60.7M per year.
+The average for the last five years is more than twice that --- $135.2M/year.[^1] These are remarkable numbers and they point to one of two conclusions.
+Either PACER is creating a surplus --- which is illegal according to the E-Government Act --- or PACER is costing $135M/year to run.

 Whichever the case, it's clear that something has gone terribly wrong.
 If the justice system is turning a profit selling public domain legal documents through its public access system, that's wrong.
 If the judicial branch needs $60M/year to run a basic website, that's gross waste, and that's wrong too.